adamjmurray/jruby_for_max/README.md

 ## Status ##

-1.0 beta.
+1.0 version.
 Ready for general use.

+You can find the links to download release versions on the [Project Page](http://cycling74.com/toolbox/jruby-for-max/).

+Note that downloads are available on this site, but they are development versions and should not be downloaded for general usage.

+## Questions / Problems? ##

+File an issue @ https://github.com/adamjmurray/jruby_for_max/issues or email me @ adam@compusition.com

-## Building the project
+## Building the project (for developers)

 0. Download this project, either:
    * via the download link on [this project's github page](http://github.com/adamjmurray/jruby_for_max)